Massachusetts Small Business Development Center Network

 Whether you are tech-savvy or just getting started, "Tech Talks with Rob" will provide you with the knowledge and tools to leverage technology for your business’s success.
 Don’t miss out on this opportunity to learn, grow, and secure your business in the digital marketplace.
 During each session, Rob will present a brief 15–20-minute introduction to the topic at hand, followed by an interactive discussion and Q&A period.
 This series aims to create a welcoming environment where participants are encouraged to ask questions.
 Remember, there are no bad questions.

-Date: Held on the first Wednesday of the month - click on date below to register
+Date: Typically held on the first Wednesday of the month - click on date below to register

 Time: 10:00 - 11:00 a.m.
 ET